The recipe edited on Aug 1, 2020.

 - In the bowl, add chicken, grated ginger, grated garlic, black pepper, sake or wine, sugar, dark soy sauce.
 Use a hand and massage meat well. (*A beaten Egg is your option.)

-- *Do not marinate the chicken over 30 minutes.Soy sauce makes it dry.
+- *Do not marinate the chicken for over 30 minutes.Soy sauce makes the meat dried.

 - Start heating the oil to 320F (160℃).

 - Meanwhile, get ready for double coating-flour and starch.
 (I use separate plastic bags).

 - When the oil is ready, dredge 4 - 5 chicken pieces in the flour and remove the excess flour.

 - Then, layover with potato (corn) starch coating and gently throw each chicken piece into the oil.

 - Do not put too many pieces, keep a small batch.
 Add 3-5 pieces at a time to avoid the oil temperature will drop rapidly.

 - Cook chicken for 3-4 minutes.
 (For breast meat, 2 minutes) In my way, I set the timer or stopwatch, keep my eyes on it.
 Cool them down on the wire rack.
 Repeat this until over.

 - After all pieces are done with the first fried, reheat the oil up to 350F (180℃).
 Do second fry chicken for 1 minute.